Small Island (play): Productions

 Small Island premiered in the Olivier Theatre at the National Theatre, London in 2019.
 Previews began on 17 April, with an official opening on 1 May, and the production ran until 10 August.
 The production was directed by Rufus Norris.
 As well as selling out its run at the National Theatre, it was broadcast to cinemas as part of National Theatre Live on 30 May 2019.
 Andrea Levy, who wrote the novel on which the play is based, died in February 2019, just a few months before the play premiered.
 The playwright, Helen Edmundson, called working with Levy 'a joy and a privilege', saying:

 Like her books, she was uncompromising and funny, wise and honest.
 There was nothing I couldn’t ask her, and always something we could laugh about.
 Although we sometimes fantasised about miracles, we knew it was very unlikely that she would ever see the play.
 Her support for the script I arrived at meant everything.
 I once told her that adapting Small Island was as complex and important as adapting War and Peace.
 She loved that.
 She was, and is, one of the greats.

 Following the success of the 2019 run, the production was scheduled to return to the Olivier Theatre from in October 2020, however has since been cancelled due to the COVID-19 pandemic.
 The NT Live recording was streamed on YouTube as part of the National Theatre at Home programme from 18 to 25 June 2020.

+A new production directed by Matthew Xia will open in spring 2026 part of a co-production with Leeds Playhouse, Birmingham Repertory Theatre and Nottingham Playhouse in association with Actors Touring Company.